metno/pointpp/README.rst

 Point post-processing software
 ==============================

 Pointpp is a command-line tool to post-process weather forecasts for point locations.
 It uses input files prepared for Verif (https://github.com/WFRT/verif).

-For more information, checkout the wiki page: https://github.com/WFRT/verif/wiki
+For more information about how to use Pointpp, checkout the wiki page: https://github.com/tnipen/pointpp/wiki

 Features
 --------